Hidé Ishiguro: Life and career

 Her first book, Leibniz's Philosophy of Logic and Language (1972) takes issue with several traditional interpretations of Leibniz.
 She has suggested an interpretation of Leibniz's conceptual logic within the frame of possible world semantics.

 She has written numerous articles on philosophy of language, logic and philosophy of psychology.

 In 2007 a conference in her honour was hosted by the Philosophy Department of University College London and the Institute of Philosophy, University of London.

-She is married to philosopher David Wiggins.
+She was married to philosopher David Wiggins.